tea7010/MyLearning/english/writing.md

 * I bought a digital book of three body problem.
 I watched all episodes of netrix serios of it, but I was too curious to read the original book. although english version is just a translated versionm from Chinese.
 I am looking forward to read all series of it.
 * I bought a digital copy of The Three-Body Problem.
 I’ve watched all the episodes of the Netflix series, but I was too curious not to read the original book.
 Although the English version is just a translation from Chinese, I’m looking forward to reading the entire series.

+* It is always so hectic on December.
+I think it is because people want to move things earlier than usual because Christmas and year end holiday.
+Also, December is end of second quarters for the coutry the finacial year start from June, which the budget must be consumed all.
+Otherwise, the budjet of next year will tend to be smaller than this year.
+* December is always so hectic.
+I think it’s because people want to move things forward earlier than usual due to Christmas and the year-end holidays.
+Additionally, December marks the end of the second quarter for countries where the financial year starts in June.
+Budgets must be fully utilized; otherwise, next year’s budget is likely to be reduced.